microsoft/azure-pipelines-extensions/Extensions/Terraform/Src/README.md

 ## Contact Information

-Please report a problem at [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html) if you are facing problems in making this extension work.
-You can also share feedback about the extension like, what more functionality should be added to the extension, what other tasks you would like to have, at the same place.
+This extension is authored by [Microsoft DevLabs](https://marketplace.visualstudio.com/publishers/Microsoft%20DevLabs).
+It is not supported by Microsoft.

+To report a problem with this extension, create an issue in this repository.
+The maintainers of this repository will review and respond to the issue.

+You can also report problems or share feedback about this this extension on [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html).